 It’s because of this enormous cost that the United States government implemented a new system for Medicare knee and hip replacement procedures in 2016.
 The changes are designed to lower costs and increase the procedures’ success rates.
 However, some surgeons have voiced concerns about the system leading hospitals to discourage surgery for patients who are less likely to have a smooth recovery.
 The new program emphasizes quality over quantity for surgeons who perform knee and hip replacements.
 In particular, the emphasis is on reducing costly post-surgical complications.

 The changes will largely be invisible to beneficiaries seeking Medicare reimbursements at the start.
 Due to the new program’s cost and quality targets regarding hospital performance, however, future knee and hip replacement seekers may find it more difficult to obtain Medicare coverage or reimbursement.

-Current coverage for Parts A and B
+Current knee replacement coverage for Parts A and B

 If your doctor prescribes antibiotics, anticoagulants, or painkillers following your knee surgery, you may receive coverage for them under Medicare’s Part D prescription drug program.
-Alternatively, you may opt for for a Medicare Advantage Prescription Drug policy.
+Alternatively, you may opt for a Medicare Advantage Prescription Drug policy.

 It’s important to confirm with your doctor or hospital exactly how much you’ll have to pay for knee replacement surgery.
 Be sure to check costs for both for the procedure itself and for the usually extensive aftercare that involves physical therapy and possibly pain medication.
 You should also log in to MyMedicare.gov or view your last Medicare Summary Notice to see if you’ve met your deductibles for both Part A and Part B. You’ll need to pay these deductible amounts before Medicare will cover your surgery and follow up care.